Fonts and Symbols as C-source code

 - B&W (two-color) symbols are compatible with both B&W and Color display driver libraries.

-- Gray-level symbols and anti-aliased fonts are compatible with Color display driver libraries.
+- Grey-level symbols and anti-aliased fonts are compatible with Color display driver libraries.

 - RGB Color symbols are compatible with RGB Color libraries.
-IconEdit can convert the symbols to gray for use with Gray-level libraries.
+IconEdit can convert the symbols to grey for use with Grey-level libraries.

 Recommended C-source code for Fonts